cnemeth/war_card_game/README.md

 that A played and the two cards that B played) and the game continues normally.

-War for three or four players
+Rules for 3 or 4 players
 -----------------------------

 War can also be played by three or more players in much the same way.